jdcodes-12/jdcodes-12/README.md

 # Hey there, I'm Johnny 👋🏼

-A software/web developer passionate about building useful things.
+A software developer building useful things.

 Here's a little about me:
 - 💻 I’m currently working on community learning repository called the SWE Toolkit